mbarlock/heroku-buildpack-php/README.md

 Pre-compiling binaries
 ----------------------

-On a Heroku Dyno, one can run the following as executable text.
-After running it, `/app` will contain, among other entities, `apache-2.2.25-1.tar.gz`, `php-5.3.27-1.tar.gz`, and `mcrypt-2.5.8-1.tar.gz` which should be uploaded to a location that can be downloaded by the build pack (see the URIs in `compile`).
+On a 64-bit Ubuntu 10.04 machine, one can run the following as executable text.
+After running it, `/app` will contain, among other entities, `apache-2.2.26-2.tar.gz`, `php-5.3.27-2.tar.gz`, and `mcrypt-2.5.8-2.tar.gz` which should be uploaded to a location that can be downloaded by the build pack (see the URIs in `compile`).

     #!/bin/bash
     set -uex
     cd /tmp

+    apt-get install -y make g++ gcc libtool libxml2-dev libssl-dev \
+        libcurl4-openssl-dev libpng-dev libmysqlclient-dev libpq-dev

     # Heroku revision.
 Must match in 'compile' program.
     #